diepet/spring-tx-context/README.md

 The default implementation stores attributes in a simple `java.util.HashMap<String, Object>`.

-A custom implementation of the above interface could be used by implementing a new custom factory of the new implementation:
+A custom implementation of the above interface could be used by implementing a new custom factory for the new transaction context implementation:

 ```Java